py-why/pywhy-graphs/docs/reference/classes/index.rst

 - time-series node (tsnode): Every graph's nodes are required to be a 2-tuple, with the variable name as the first element and the lag as the second element.
-- time-ordered: All edges are time-ordered, unless the underlying graph is an undirected :class:`nx.Graph`.
+- time-ordered: All edges are time-ordered, unless the underlying graph is an undirected :class:`networkx.Graph`.
 Time-ordered edges means that there are no directed edges pointing from the present to the past, so there are no edges of the form ``(('x', -t), ('y', -t'))``, where ``t < t'``.
 For example, a directed edge of the form ``(('x', -3), ('y', -4))`` is not allowed.
 - selection bias (undirected edges): There is no support for undirected edges, or selection bias